Toyota Innova Crysta Prices Start From Rs 19.13 Lakh, Detailed Price List Pending | CarDekho.com

-The Base-spec Toyota Innova Crysta Is Dearer Than The Innova Hycross Equivalent
+The Base-spec Toyota Innova Crysta Is Dearer Than Its Equivalent Innova Hycross

 The prices of the lower variants of the diesel-only MPV are out